temoki/Tortoise/README.md

 # Tortoise

-Tortoise is a turtle graphics engine for iOS.
+A turtle graphics engine for iOS written in Swift.

-This project now developing with Swift 3 and Xcode 8 beta 6.
+This is now developing with Swift 3 and Xcode 8 beta 6.

 ## Example